acorrenson/Maybe/README.md

 ```
 ## Usage

-To execute a given probabilistic program written in a file `<file>.maybe` :
+To execute a given probabilist program written in a file `<file>.maybe` :

 ```
 dune exec -- maybe <file>.maybe